jjentaa/KU-y1-comprog/README.md

 Just for storing my code in Computer programming.

-If there aew any mistakes, pls tell me.
+If there are any mistakes, pls tell me.

 Feel free for sharing your idea and discuss with me.